 If the request is approved the conditions, including the length of time offered, will depend upon the importer’s individual circumstances and may require the holding of a guarantee for the period of the time extension.
 We cannot offer this facility to non-registered importers.”

-This article was written by Paula Reet our Customs Duty expert.
-If you are worried about duty/import VAT payments due for your business and are unsure on what you need to do, please contact Paula using the form below.
+If you are worried about duty/import VAT payments due for your business and are unsure on what you need to do, please contact us using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.